Toward better communities:

 I have had the opportunity to teach a number of courses in Sociology, Political Science, the Social Sciences, Research Methods, Anthropology, and Chicano & Latino Studies in diverse educational settings.
 In each of my courses, I integrate student-lead learning strategies, collaborative problem-solving exercises, and service-learning opportunities.
 For example, I integrate my experience as a University Program Coordinator for AmeriCorps, to implement service-learning projects that provide opportunities for students to participate in community service and civic engagement that augments coursework curriculum.

-I am currently serving as a researcher at the Connected Learning and Research Network at the Digital Media Lab Hub at UCI.
+I recently served as a researcher at the Connected Learning and Research Network at the Digital Media Lab Hub at UCI.
 My research here examines how youth interact with technology and how this knowledge can be used to create and enhance technology to augment higher education.

-I was selected to serve as one of the lead graduate instructors in UCI Canvas Pilot Project – an initiative to integrate and overhaul the existing e-learning online instruction platform.
+I served as a lead instructor in UCI Canvas Pilot Project – an initiative to integrate and overhaul the existing e-learning online instruction platform.
 In this capacity, we launched the new e-learning online platform and facilitated instruction to over 300 students, in multiple iterations and across time.
 Our team was also involved in assessments of platform functionality and pedagogical efficacy.

 AmeriCorps – Community Development